-Many of the archetypes chosen are staples of the game – and for good reason.
-Despite changes over the years, they’ve retained their place as some of the best Yu Gi Oh! decks ever conceived.
-We’ve summarised the strategy and theme of each to kickstart your deck-building journey – but the specific deck list that takes you to victory will be up to you (check out our guide to how to build a YuGiOh deck for more).
+This guide is designed to be one-part current and one-part historical.
+By this, we mean we’ve recommended some of the top Yugioh decks from the current meta, as well as others that may be out of fashion but are long-standing favourites.
+We’ve also summarised the strategy and theme of each to kickstart your deck-building journey – but the specific deck list that takes you to victory will be up to you (check out our guide to how to build a Yugioh deck for more).

-Be sure to keep a close eye on this guide.
-As new sets are released, the meta shifts, and the Yugioh banlist evolves, there are plenty of ways this guide could transform.
-If you’re a digital player, make sure to skim our guides on how to play Yugioh online and the current Yugioh Master Duel meta decks, too.
+And, of course, be sure to keep a close eye on this guide.
+As new sets are released, the meta shifts, and the Yugioh banlist evolves, there are plenty of ways this list could transform.

 Possibly one of the most popular Yugioh decks of all time, Burning Abyss is built around the Burning Abyss series of monster cards.
 Each of these has a powerful ability that activates when the card is sent to the Graveyard.
 Want to buff your monsters for a big attack, banish your opponent’s monsters, or simply dole out direct damage?
 There’ll be a Burning Abyss card for that – send to the Graveyard, rinse, and repeat.

-There have been plenty of attempts to weaken Burning Abyss via the Yu Gi Oh! banlist over the years, but the deck remains pretty strong in today’s meta regardless.
+There have been plenty of attempts to weaken Burning Abyss via the Yu Gi Oh! banlist over the years, but the deck remains pretty strong regardless.
 The only big player with any restrictions is Beatrice, Lady of the Eternal.